leo0-07/dStorage/README.md

 The project structure need a special atention for learn in github usage.

-the dStorage class give some funcions to create databases, and automaticaly generate an gui and console interface for the data class and database.
+the dStorage class give some funcions to create databases, and automaticaly generate a gui and console interface for the data class and database.

 Examples of usage are included in examples directory.